Micheal Azira

-Micheal Azira (born 22 August 1987) is a Ugandan professional footballer who plays for New Mexico United and the Uganda national team.
+Micheal Azira (born 22 August 1987) is a Ugandan professional footballer.

 Professional career

 Azira signed with Charleston Battery of USL Pro in 2012.
 He scored the winning goal for Charleston against Wilmington Hammerheads in the 2012 USL Pro Championship match.
 Azira scored six more goals for the Battery in 2013.

 Azira was transferred to Seattle Sounders FC of Major League Soccer on 6 March 2014.
 He made his MLS debut as a substitute against Montréal on 23 March.

 Seattle did not renew Azira's contract following the 2015 season.
 Azira entered the MLS Waiver Draft in December 2015 and was selected by Colorado Rapids.

 Azira was traded by the Rapids on 8 August 2018 to Montreal Impact for a fourth-round draft pick in the 2020 MLS SuperDraft.

 Azira was traded again in August 2019, this time to the Chicago Fire.
 His contract with the club expired at the end of the 2020 season.

 On 1 February 2021, Azira signed with USL Championship side New Mexico United.